 A relatively small adjustment to the valuation multiple in this example could result in a business value of something closer to $1,600,000 – a difference of $625,000 in this example.

 That can be the difference for a retiring advice firm business owner between having a great boat to play on in their good retirement, or just having a retirement.

-While I using very simplistic valuation methodology it is the principle of higher value being attributed to business which have better systems and more loyal clients of higher value.
-Call that goodwill, or intellectual property, or brand value…..whatever the label it is an additional premium on the business valuation from having a better-than-average client value for a longer period of time.
+While I’m using a very simplistic valuation methodology here, the additional premium attributed to a business which has better systems and more loyal clients of higher value is worth pursuing.
+Call it goodwill, or intellectual property, or brand value…..whatever the label it is an additional premium on the business valuation from having a better-than-average client value for a longer period of time.